 A: No, but research is under way to find one.

 A: No. Today, there is no medical or social justification for isolating people with leprosy.
 People can continue their normal way of life while receiving treatment.
 Any attempt to isolate persons affected by leprosy stigmatizes them and reinforces age-old prejudices about the disease.

 A: Hansen’s disease is another name for leprosy.
 It is so called after Dr. G. H Armauer Hansen, the Norwegian doctor who discovered the M. leprae bacillus in 1873.
 In a number of countries, including Brazil, Japan and the United States, the term ‘Hansen’s disease’ is used instead of leprosy, because of the latter’s association with the derogatory term ‘leper’.

 A: Leprosy has a long incubation period of between 5 and 20 years.
 New cases will continue to be diagnosed but in time the number of new cases should decline.

 A: Recognize that leprosy is curable, treatment is free and that stigmatizing people with the disease is wrong—and pass on these messages to as many people as possible.

 A: For a start, reject the use of derogatory terms such as ‘leper’ and its equivalent in other languages: a person should not be defined by his or her disease.
-Next, acknowledge that people with leprosy, those cured of the disease and their families are full members of society.
+Next, acknowledge that persons affected by leprosy, those cured of the disease and their families are full members of society.
 Finally, keep in mind these words: “Every person is born free and equal in dignity and rights.”
 (Universal Declaration of Human Rights, 1948)